UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ### Simple script for AMD ROCM GPUs.

-**Nodes bun001, bun002, and bun070.
+**Nodes bun001, bun002, bun070, and bun145.
 These are AMD GPUs.
-You most likely will need to compile your own code or use a container to run on these.
-See the [AMD Infinity Hub](https://www.amd.com/en/technologies/infinity-hub) for some available containers**
+You most likely will need to compile your own code or use a container to run on these.**

 ```
 #!/bin/bash --login